charlesdavydov2010/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote emphasizes that striving to optimize code too early can lead to unnecessary complexity and harder-to-maintain software.
 It's crucial to understand the actual bottlenecks through profiling before deciding where to apply optimizations.
 A well-structured and easily understandable program is more important initially than squeezing out every last drop of performance without clear evidence it's needed.

+# 2024-03-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Also, don’t be afraid to ask for help when you need it.
+There is always someone who can offer guidance or share their knowledge.
+Finally, always keep learning and improving your skills.
+The more you know, the better you will become as a programmer.